exercism/rust/concepts/integers/about.md

 # Integers

 Integers are whole numbers.
-They have no factional or decimal part.
+They have no fractional or decimal part.
 They are represented in the machine as a pattern of binary bits.

 Integers may or may not be signed.
 Signedness means reserving one of the bits of the number to indicate whether or not that number is negative.